ndrsllwngr/swh/README.md

 ### Features

 - Magic cube: compact, physical controller as input
-  - minimal, compact cube which houses multiple sensors
+  - Minimal, compact cube which houses multiple sensors
-  - A DIY colour sensor on the bottom which changes the colour of the lamp to the colour of the surface the cube is sitting on gyro sensor detecting the cube’s rotation to control the rotation of the lights’ panels
+  - DIY colour sensor on the bottom which changes the colour of the lamp to the colour of the surface the cube is sitting on
+  - Gyro sensor detecting the cube’s rotation to control the rotation of the lights’ panels
-  - A switch to change between motion and colour control mode
+  - Switch to change between motion and colour control mode
   - Audio feedback depending on the cubes current mode - different beeping noises in colour scan mode & Geiger counter like audio feedback in motion control mode
   - Opens up a socket server & waits for lamps to control
   - Auto-Boot into wait mode